torilundfunkhouser/logs_project/README.md

 ## Answering the Questions
 To answer the first question — What are the most popular three articles of all time? — take the following steps:

+## First Question
-*Step 1)* Create a view slug with the times and the slug cut out from the url (i.e. everything after last / ).
+### Step 1) Create a view slug with the times and the slug cut out from the url (i.e. everything after last / ).
 This will set us up to join the articles table on the slug.

 CREATE VIEW Slug AS
 SELECT SUBSTRING(path, 10) as short_path, time from log;

-*Step 2)* Create a view slug_title with times, article titles, and slug by joining on the slug.
+### Step 2) Create a view slug_title with times, article titles, and slug by joining on the slug.

 CREATE VIEW slug_title AS
 SELECT Slug.short_path, Slug.time, articles.title
 FROM Slug
 INNER JOIN articles ON articles.slug=Slug.short_path;

-*Step 3)* Create view selecting the titles from the slug_title table, and the counts of how often those titles appeared.
+### Step 3) Create view selecting the titles from the slug_title table, and the counts of how often those titles appeared.

 CREATE VIEW articles_count AS
 SELECT COUNT(title), title